dmidlo/histdata.com-tools/docs/reconstruction-streaming-contracts.md

 ## Issue boundaries

-- #433 adds ex-post/ex-ante information modes and leakage auditing.
+- #433's implemented information-mode contracts and leakage audit govern what these windows may read and what downstream claims are valid.
 - #439 generates variable-cardinality candidate events using these windows, seeds, budgets, and carry contracts.
 - #440 owns hard historical carving and detailed rejection decisions.